 The indirect rate is the portion of administrative, overhead, and central services resources consumed that can adequately be assigned to a particular department or agency that has federal projects.

-If the LPA is interested in recouping some of its indirect costs, the LPA must follow the steps outlined in 2 CFR 200.414 for an indirect cost rate and if necessary, developing a cost allocation plan.
-The Federal Department of Health and Human Services (HHS) also developed an implementation guide entitled, A Guide for State, Local and Indian Tribal Governments, Cost Principles and Procedures for Developing Cost Allocation Plans and Indirect Cost Rates for Agreements with the Federal Government, Implementation Guide for Office of Management and Budget Circular A-87.
-Once the rate has been developed and approved by the appropriate federal agency (when necessary), the LPA can apply the rate against all federal bills for projects within the specific department.
+Once the LPA develops a rate and receives approval, the LPA can apply the rate against all federal bills for projects within the specific department.

 Benefits: The benefit of maintaining an indirect rate is that as the LPA requests federal funds, the indirect costs associated with managing that project are includable costs in the cost estimation.
 This could mean more money for the individual LPA.